 – T11 on SAN flows transport

-– Optical Interworking Forum (OIF) on flexible Ethernet (FlexE)
+– Optical Interworking Forum (OIF) on flexible Ethernet (FlexE) and optical interfaces that leverage FlexO frame formats

 – Broadband Forum (BBF)

 K Question 12/15 – Transport network architectures

 (Continuation of Question 12/15)

 K.1 Motivation

 Transport network architecture Recommendations (G.800, G.805, G.807, and G.809) and technology specific network architecture Recommendations (G.803, G.872, G.8310, G.8010, G.8110, G.8110.1 and I.326) have been established and are widely used.
 As operating experience is gained with employing current transport network technologies and new technologies evolve (e.g., variable size packets, high-speed transport networks), new Recommendations, or enhancements to existing Recommendations need to be developed, in close cooperation with the standardization activities on transport network systems and equipment.
 The operational aspects of networks, including the use of ASON or SDN for restoration, are becoming more important.
 The operational aspects of combined packet and circuit switched optical networks should be considered to ensure that they are addressed in a way that is architecturally sound and minimizes divergent approaches.